Install a Linux Gateway | PRA

 ℹ️

-Clustered Jumpoint setup: add nodes
+Clustered Gateway setup: add nodes

 Click the Add Node link to download the installer file.

 Follow the prompts and install the node.
 Note that there are no configuration screens.
-Once installed, the clustered Jumpoint shows the new node as installed, associated information, such as the public and private IP addresses, and whether a node is online or offline, as well as the number of nodes installed.
+Once installed, the clustered Gateway shows the new node as installed, associated information, such as the public and private IP addresses, and whether a node is online or offline, as well as the number of nodes installed.

-Set up a Jump Zone Proxy in public clouds
+Set up a Proxy in public clouds

 AWS Transit Gateway